openmopac/mopac/paper.md

 it is useful to perform calculations at a semiempirical level to estimate results and check for problems before committing to a much more expensive calculation at an *ab initio* level.
 For some expensive applications such as protein modeling, only the semiempirical level may be affordable to quantum chemistry users who do not have access to supercomputers.
+Semiempirical quantum mechanical models continue to be a middle ground in atomistic simulation between *ab initio* quantum mechanics and molecular mechanics based on classical force fields [@SQM_perspective].

 # Features